 The bank will typically inflate the rate to protect itself against any fluctuations that might take place during the conversion process.

-Many Australian banks typically charge both handling fees and receiving fees for sending international money transfers.
-As an example Westpac will charge $10 for transfers sent in foreign currency and $20 for transfers sent in Australian dollars.
-Westpac also charge a receiving fee of $12 for those having remittances sent to them.
-Some Australian banks, such as, the Bank of Melbourne, and St George Bank, also charge overseas bank charges on top of this receiving fee, so costs can quickly stack up.
+Many Canadian banks typically charge both handling fees and receiving fees for sending international money transfers.
+As an example CIBC will charge $30 to send wire transfers of $10,000 or less, $50 for transfers of $10,001 – $50,000 and $80 to send over $50,000.
+CIBC also charge a receiving fee of $15 for those having remittances sent to them.
+There can be other bank charges on top of these fees, such as from Scotiabank who charge $1.50 for pension payments.

-Save yourself from paying expensive fees to send money to another country and avoid using your bank for international money transfers.
-Money transfer services provide the same security against your money as a bank, the funds are typically transferred immediately, and the fees are much lower.
+Save yourself expensive fees sending money to another country and avoid using your bank for international money transfers.
+Money transfer services provide the same security against your money like a bank, the funds are typically transferred immediately, and the fees are much lower.
 One of the many advantages of using money transfer services is that there are no hidden fees.
-However, money transfer fees vary between providers; therefore, it is advised that you shop around and do some research for the best deal before making a transaction.
+Money transfer fees vary between providers; therefore, it is advised that you shop around and do some research for the best deal before making a transaction.

 Artiom is a marketing graduate from the University of Portsmouth, Artiom’s primary experience is in SEO but he has a broad knowledge of all facets of digital marketing.
 He optimises the organic experience on MoneyTransfers.com with the content team, manages and creates unique marketing tactics, and generally supports the overall growth of the website.